-Beyond continuous improvement tools, philosophy and corporate culture are the key success factors in a Lean transformation.
-In this article, I will review the different types of organizations, before focusing more specifically on the Lean model, and the concept of the “inverted pyramid”.
+In this article, I will review the different types of organization.
+Then I will focus more specifically on the participatory model, and the concept of the “inverted pyramid”.

 Models with low employee autonomy